The Templar Knights, (or Knights Templar) were real people.

 He did not wish to repay this money.

-He decided the Templars had become too powerful..
-He talked to the Pope, making it clear that as things were, the Templars could overthrow both of them, unless they acted first.
+Phillipe talked to the Pope.
+He emphasised the fact that as things were now, the Templars could overthrow both of them, unless they acted first.

 The Knights Templars were very much beloved, considered great heroes.
 They were considered perfect Warriors in the Service of Christ.